ntnu-mr-cancer/dragon_baseline/documentation/development_guide.md

 <a href="https://www.youtube.com/watch?v=PdxXlZJiuxA" target="_blank">official tutorial by Microsoft for installing WSL 2 with
 GPU support</a>.

-Once Docker is installed, and start with building the Docker container:
+Once Docker is installed, start with building the Docker container:

 ```bash
 cd ~/repos/dragon_submission